peterhinch/micropython-micro-gui/README.md

 "spare" color number 12.
 Any color number in range `0 <= n <= 15` may be
 used, implying that predefined colors may be reassigned.
 It is recommended that `BLACK` (0) and `WHITE` (15) are not changed.
-If an 8-bit or larger driver is in use, the color umber is ignored and there is no practical restriction on the number of colors that may be created.
+If an 8-bit or larger driver is in use, the color number is ignored and there is no practical restriction on the number of colors that may be created.

 In the above example, regardless of the display driver, the `PALE_YELLOW`